hikari-py/hikari/docs/guide/application.md

 If you already have your `Python` environment set up (`hikari` installed, IDE installed) skip to [Program](program/index.md).

-Now that our application as been created, proceed to setting up the [Environment](environment/index.md).
+Now that our application has been created, proceed to setting up the [Environment](environment/index.md).